Knoblauchpilze/bsgalone/README.md

 The goal of this project is to take inspiration from BSGO and copy some of the patterns used in it and also incorporate some original elements when they make sense.

-It is also a very good opportunity to actually write a multi-player game which is something we never did before.
-There are many learnings that will come during the course of the development.
+As a personal project it is also a very good opportunity to get some hands-on experience with multi-player game development: it is a very interesting experience to get a feeling for the variety of problems that come with such an architecture.

 ## What works?